-CEA is most useful when analysts face constraints which prevent them from conducting cost-benefit analysis.
+CEA is most useful when analysts face constraints that prevent them from conducting cost-benefit analysis.
 The most common constraint is the inability of analysts to monetise benefits.
-CEA is commonly used in healthcare, for example, where it is difficult to put a value on outcomes, but where outcomes themselves can be counted and compared, e.g. ‘the number of lives saved’.
+CEA is commonly used in healthcare, for example, where it is difficult to put a value on outcomes, but where outcomes themselves can be counted and compared, e.g. 'the number of lives saved'.

 CEA measures costs in a common monetary value (££) and the effectiveness of an option in terms of physical units.
 Because the two are incommensurable, they cannot be added or subtracted to obtain a single criterion measure.
 One can only compute the ratio of costs to effectiveness in the following ways: